zeek/broker/doc/index.rst

 <http://rocksdb.org>`_.

-:ref:`python` discusses the Broker's Python bindings, which transparently expose all of the libraries functionality to Python scripts.
+:ref:`python` discusses the Broker's Python bindings, which transparently expose all of the library's functionality to Python scripts.

 Synopsis